 Jen Chan ’23 likes lending a helping hand and supporting her team, which makes the world of human resources the perfect fit for the business administration major.

-Chan began as a human resources intern at Dynamic Aviation in Bridgewater, Va., in the fall of 2021 after Assistant Professor of Economics and Business Administration Dr. Roslyn Vargas asked her Human Resource Management class who would be interested in an internship opportunity.
+Chan began as a human resources intern at Dynamic Aviation in Bridgewater, Va., in the fall of 2021 after Assistant Professor of Business Administration Dr. Roslyn Vargas asked her Human Resource Management class who would be interested in an internship opportunity.
 Chan’s hand immediately shot up.

 Chan’s day-to-day tasks have grown from filing and organizing to focusing more on recruiting and onboarding.
 This summer, she assisted in the hiring process of 22 other interns by conducting phone screens and in-person interviews, processing background checks and ID badges, and organizing team bonding events for the interns throughout the summer, including lunches and panel interviews.
 One thing Chan says she enjoys the most about Dynamic Aviation is the small and family-oriented team.

 “Being in Dr. Vargas’ class and interning at Dynamic Aviation in human resources simultaneously really helped my classroom learning.
 I’m seeing more of an overlap between my classwork and where I am in my internship,” Chan says.